 If you want a versatile unit to scan high-resolution photos, the flatbed scanner is the only way, and the Canoscan 9000F Mark II marks all the right boxes.
 It may have been three years old, but like the scanner market, there are not many meaningful innovations in this particular area.

-The 9000F provides up to 9600x9600dpi scan resolution for film/slides, and a quarter of the scan resolution for photos and documents, all 48 bits.
-It handles negatives and film thanks to the built-in adapter.
+The 9000F provides up to 9600x9600dpi scan resolution for film/slides, and a quarter of the scan resolution for photos and documents, all 48 bits. that handles negatives and film thanks to the built-in adapter.
 It does not require warm-up time and can scan directly to many cloud-based cartridge services.
 It may be slightly larger than its competitors (many of which use CMOS instead of CCD), but features like FARE (Film Automatic Retouching and Enhancement) will not only make up for this.

 3. Epson employees DS-860N